Binh2/Binh2/README.md

-- 👋 Hi, I’m Binh
+- 👋 Hi, I’m Ben.
-- 👀 I’m interested in game
+- 👀 I’m interested in front-end.
-- 🌱 I’m currently learning how to make game
+- 🌱 I’m currently learning how to make website.
-- 💞️ I’m looking to collaborate on something fun
+- 💞️ I’m looking to collaborate on something fun.
-- 📫 How to reach me? ???
+- 📫 How to reach me?
+Connect with me on LinkedIn [hgqbinh2002](https://www.linkedin.com/in/hgqbinh2002/)

 <!---
 Binh/Binh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.